What is a fiduciary?

 It is also possible for an investment advisor to call themselves a fiduciary without acting like one.
+That is the big problem and where you have to do your own due diligence on your advisor’s actions.
 Take the time to determine if your advisor has your best interests in mind if you are worried that they are not truly a fiduciary.
 Think about whether the advisor will benefit from a specific recommendation they give you.
-Ask the advisor if they receive any compensation for the investments they recommend to you.
+Ask the advisor if they receive any compensation for the investments they recommend to you or ask how their fee will be impacted by a certain decision.
 If they do receive compensation from the investments they recommend, ask if there are any options that are lower cost.
 Lastly, ask the advisor to give you a written statement that they are acting as a fiduciary.

 How we act as a fiduciary

 Being a fiduciary is a core part of our values.
 At Halyard Financial, recommendations that affect our advisory fees are always discussed from the context of how they benefit the client with the fees taken into consideration and why we think it is justified to choose the strategy that leads to higher fees for us.
 We only invest in passive index funds that provide no financial benefit for us.
 There are no financial products that we sell.
 We do not receive referral fees from attorneys or insurance agents that we recommend that you work with.

 Our main goal is to grow your wealth in the most efficient way possible — even if that is contrary to growing your investment portfolio on which we get paid.